 Beginner Division - a parent/guardian must create an account for the child on our online platform, and then help the child create or join a team.
 The parent/guardian must sign the consent form.

-To join our competition, a girl must create or join a team on our online platform, have a parent/guardian sign the consent form and meet the following Student Participation criteria:
+Junior & Senior Division - a girl must create an account and then create or join a team on our online platform, and have a parent/guardian sign the consent form.

 - All students must identify as female, trans, nonbinary or gender nonconforming.
 Students who are assigned male at birth and self-identify as male cannot enter the competition.

-- Competition Divisions are based on the age of the oldest student on the team.
+- Competition Divisions are based on the age of the oldest student on the team on August 1, 2024.

 - Students can participate in Technovation Girls for multiple seasons until they reach the age of 18

-- Students can work with the same team members and mentors, but they cannot submit the materials to competition over multiple years.
+- Students can work with the same team members and mentors

-- Teams can explore the same problem, but the app prototype must be different each year.
+- Teams can explore the same problem, but the app or AI prototype must be different or improved each year.